Ang Lalaking Nagmahal Sa Akin

 Ang Lalaking Nagmahal Sa Akin is a 2009 Philippine television drama romance series broadcast by ABS-CBN.
 The series is based on the Filipino pocket book novel of the same title created by Vanessa, the series is the second installment of Precious Hearts Romances Presents.
 Directed by Wenn V. Deramas, it stars Toni Gonzaga and Derek Ramsay.
 It aired on the network's Hapontastic line up and worldwide on TFC from August 31 to October 16, 2009, replacing Precious Hearts Romances Presents: Bud Brothers and was replaced by Precious Hearts Romances Presents: Somewhere in My Heart.

+This series is currently available on IWant and Jeepney TV's Youtube Channel.

 Synopsis

 The show follows Flor (Toni Gonzaga), who gambles to find a decent job in the city to provide for her mother and two brothers.
 She ends up working as a chambermaid in a first-class hotel where she meets the gorgeous and womanizing owner Zephy (Derek Ramsay), who will fall in love with her.

 Zephy willingly turns his back on his wealth just to be with his beloved, but Flor still has to make the toughest choice in her life----to give a better life for her family or fulfill the desire of her heart.